-Our mission is to protect and restore the marine environments of East Jefferson County by raising community awareness of issues and generating support for Northwest Straits Commission (NWSC) programs and activities.
+Our mission is to restore and protect the marine environments of East Jefferson County by raising community awareness of issues, engaging volunteers in stewardship, and generating support for Northwest Straits Commission programs and activities.

-We are one of seven Marine Resources Committees (MRCs) in the Northern Puget Sound region that were formed in 1998 under the Northwest Straits Marine Conservation Initiative.
-This Congressional initiative founded the NWSC, which was tasked with improving the overall health of the Northwest Straits ecosystem by developing and proposing scientifically-sound recommendations to decision-makers.
-The MRCs were created to provide local input to the NWSC, which in turn provides MRCs with scientific, technical, and financial assistance.
+We are one of seven Marine Resources Committees (MRCs) in the Northwest Straits region of Washington, formed in 1998 under the Northwest Straits Marine Conservation Initiative.
+This Congressional initiative founded the Northwest Straits Commission (NWSC), which was tasked with improving the overall health of the Northwest Straits ecosystem by developing and proposing science-based recommendations to decision-makers.
+The MRCs were created to provide local (county level) input to NWSC, which in turn provides MRCs with scientific, technical, and financial support.

 Our MRC is focused on the marine and nearshore environments of eastern Strait of Juan de Fuca, Admiralty Inlet and Hood Canal, spanning nearly 200 miles of shoreline from Gardiner to Triton Cove.
 These include the ancestral lands and waters of the Coast Salish Peoples who have inhabited this area since time immemorial and who continue to steward it for future generations.